nitecity/blofin-cli/README.md

 5. Interact with your account!

 *Just one thing!
-If you want to set the size of your order, you have to enter the quantity of the ticker contracts and it must be an integer*
-*Exmple: For Bitcoin, each contract worth 0.001 $BTC | For Solana, each contract worth 1 $SOL*
+If you want to set the size of your order, you have to enter the quantity of the ticker contracts* *Exmple: For Bitcoin, each contract worth 0.001 $BTC and minimum size must be equal or more than "0.1"* *To see other tickers info, go to this URL: [Contracts Info](https://openapi.blofin.com/api/v1/market/instruments?instId=btc-usdt")